fwhatley/FileHubFrontend/README.md

 Run `npm install`

-Run `node app.js` to run server at `http://localhost:3000/`
+Run `npm start` to run server at `http://localhost:3000/`
 ## Development frontend server

 Run `npm install`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding